Skip to content

 Spawn SOP

 Full SOP for sessions_spawn, sessions_send, and Claude Code CLI.
-See the Agent Roster for the quick reference.

 • Non-blocking: “accepted” means queued, not finished.